washingtonpost/wpds-ui-kit/ui/theme/README.md

 # @washingtonpost/wpds-theme

-Sharing our Stitches Config and Design Tokens Spec
+Sharing our Stitches Config and Design Tokens Spec.